How to teach sentence writing to your child!

 Are you homeschooling and excited your child now knows their sounds, can write the letters and is even an early reader?
 What’s next?
 Writing!
 Writing is the next step.

 As part of our Tuesday Teaching Tips series, we present our video below focusing on how to teach your child how to write a sentence.
 There are two parts to writing.
 The first part is knowing what to write: the idea! (this is very important) If you start giving your child all the ideas and not allow them to think for themselves they may become reluctant and dependant-on-you-to-help-them writers.
 The second part is knowing how to write the sentence without getting it all muddled in the process of writing and finger spacing and sounding out etc.

 So here are my top tips summarised:

-- Introduce full stops to show the end of a sentence.
+Introduce full stops to show the end of a sentence.
 I just say, “And what do we need at the end of a sentence?”

 Watch the video below on how I teach the above points to Ammarah!

-**Sign up to our newsletter to receive your fab free printable – Your own phase 3 Phonics planning aid including which words to teach with each sound in Phase 3 + captions/sentences for children to practise writing.**
+**You can download my Phase 3 Phonics Planning Aid including which words to teach with each sound in Phase 3 + captions/sentences for children to practise writing.**